leolani/emissor/README.md

 An example for an interaction scenario can be found in [*example_data/*](example_data) directory.

-## meld2gmrc
+## erc

-This includes [Taewoon Kim](https://tae898.github.io/)'s work on annotating the [MELD dataset](https://affective-meld.github.io/) with the GMRC format.
-It's a private repo and work in progress.
-If you want access to it, write me an email.
+This includes [Taewoon Kim](https://tae898.github.io/)'s work on emotion recognition in conversation, which also includes a script that annotates the friends MELD dataset into the GMRC format, using [the existing annotations](https://github.com/declare-lab/MELD/tree/master/data/MELD).
+It's currently a private repo and work in progress.
+If you want access to it, [write me an email](mailto:tae898@gmail.com).

+## TODOs

+1. Fix `example_data/example-scenario/`
+1. Emotion should span out in multiple signals / modalities, especially in time.
+Emotion should also be grounded to the face boudning box.
+1. Add a feature that shows the detected person's name on the bounding box.
+1. The text modality GUI section support is minimal.
+Add more functions (e.g. time duration using endtime and startime, display speaker, display emotion of the text, etc.)
+1. Include a "master time horizontal slider" that moves every time in all modalities.
+Currently you have to do this individually, which is not so user-friendly.
+1. Make the GUI tool more extendable, such that annotation is more intuitive and well visualized.
+1. Support audio playback
+1. Support video playback

 ## Contributing